Operators & Decision Making

 Decision Making in Python means choosing an action based on a condition.

-- Works based on True or False conditions
+- Work based on True or False conditions

 Example Program (Operators + Decision Making)